-The Board of Directors consists of 9 members, including three outside Directors, and meets once per month or whenever necessary to make important management decisions and to supervise business execution.
+The Board of Directors consists of 9 members, including three outside Directors, and meets once per month or whenever necessary to make important management decisions and decisions of matters stipulated by laws and regulations and articles of incorporation, and to supervise business execution.
 Additionally, in order to obtain the opinions of independent outside Directors concerning important matters such as the compensation and nomination of Officers, our company has established a fair and transparent discretionary Compensation and Nomination Advisory Committee, Committee-with three out of four committee members as independent outside directors, as an advisory body to the Board of Directors.
-Board members serve a one-year term.
-This enables us to clarify the Board's responsibilities for each fiscal year.
+Board members serve a one-year